 - Are you using Veeam Backup Enterprise Manager server added to Veeam ONE?
 If yes, first upgrade Veeam ONE, second upgrade Veeam Backup Enterprise Manager, third upgrade Veeam Backup & Replication.

 - Are you using Veeam Backup & Replication within the infrastructure of Nutanix Mine version 2.0.1 or earlier?
-If yes, upgrade Nutanix Mine to version 2.0.2 or to version 3.0, then upgrade Veeam Backup & Replication to version 11 CP20210525 or later.
+If yes, upgrade Nutanix Mine to version 3.0, then upgrade Veeam Backup & Replication to version 11a build 11.01.1261 or later.

 - Make sure that other servers that you plan to use as backup infrastructure components meet the system requirements listed in the System Requirements section of this document.

 - Make sure that the virtual environment you are going to protect with Veeam Backup & Replication meets the requirements listed in the Platform Support section of this document.

 - Ensure there are no active processes, such as any running jobs and restore sessions.
 We recommend that you do not stop running jobs and let them complete successfully.
 Disable any periodic and backup copy jobs, so that they do not start during the upgrade.

 - Make sure that all necessary permissions are granted.
 For information on permissions, see Required Permissions for VMware vSphere.

 - Do you have backup copy jobs with synthetic GFS full backups?
 Before the upgrade, make sure that all GFS candidates (incremental restore points created on days when GFS was scheduled and that are expected to be transformed into full GFS restore points) are already transformed into GFS restore points.
 To force the backup copy job to transform all GFS candidates, you can temporarily decrease the short-term retention to a value less than the number of restore points between the latest restore point and the most recent GFS candidate and then wait till all the candidates are transformed.